NOV Inc.

 NOV Inc., formerly National Oilwell Varco, is an American multinational corporation based in Houston, Texas.
 It is a worldwide provider of equipment and components used in oil and gas drilling and production operations, oilfield services, and supply chain integration services to the upstream oil and gas industry.
-The company conducts operations in more than 500 locations across six continents, operating through three reporting segments: Rig Technologies, Wellbore Technologies, and Completion & Production Solutions.
+The company conducts operations in more than 500 locations across six continents, operating through two reporting segments: Energy Equipment and Energy Products and Services.

 History

 Background

 NOV's two main predecessors, Oilwell Supply and National Supply, were founded in 1862 and 1893, respectively.
 These two companies manufactured and distributed pumps and derricks.
 In 1930, United States Steel acquired Oilwell Supply.
 In 1958, Armco Steel merged with National Supply.
 In 1987, National Supply merged with USS Oilwell to become "National Oilwell".

 Varco was founded as Abegg and Reinhold Company by Walter Abegg and Baldwin Reinhold in 1908.
 "VARCO" is an acronym for: Vuilleumiere, Abegg and Reinhold Company after Edgar Vuilleumiere became a partner in 1915, and Varco International in 1973.
-In 2000, National Oilwell merged with IRI International Corp., founded and managed by Hushang Ansary, which manufactures and sells drilling rigs and specialty steel products.
+In 2000, National Oilwell merged with IRI International Corp. (founded as a merger of Ingersoll Rand Oilfield Products Co. and IDECO Inc. (International Derrick and Equipment Company)), founded and managed by Hushang Ansary, which manufactures and sells drilling rigs and specialty steel products.

 In 2005, National Oilwell and Varco merged to become National Oilwell Varco.